High Productivity Platforms—Rapid Application Development Is Making a Comeback

-Rapid Application Development (RAD) has existed over a decade and originally describes a process of application prototyping and iterative development.
-High-productivity platforms now take this to the next level, by combining the latest technologies such as Cloud and PaaS and methodologies like Agile into integrated cloud platforms focused on speed of delivery.
+Rapid Application Development (RAD) has existed for over a decade; it originally described a process of application prototyping and iterative development.
+High-productivity platforms now take this to the next level.

 What Defines a High-Productivity Platform?